alsalafiyyah/alsalafiyyah.github.io/_refutals/obligation-to-adhering-sunnah-warning-bidahs.md

 ---
 layout: article
-title: "The obligation of adhering to the Sunnah and warning against Bid'ah"
+title: "A press campaign by  Idarat Urdu newspaper against the Kingdom of Saudi Arabia and its adherence to the Islamic creed and fighting against Bid’ahs"
 publisher: "alsalafiyyah@icloud.com, salafiyyah@outlook.sa"
 source: "Majmu' Fatawa wa Maqalat 1/222"
 hijri: Dhul-Hijjah 27, 1441 AH